aws-samples/aws-alb-target-group-load-shedding/cdk/README.md

 The scripts will update the Lambda function zip file or Lambda layer zip file respectively.

+To prepare your environment for CDK usage, run

+    cdk bootstrap -c elbTargetGroupArn="arn:aws:elasticloadbalancing:SOME_REGION:SOME_ACCOUNT_NUM:targetgroup/AppServerATG/090a4ba28ada9d48"

 To synthesize the CloudFormation templates:

     cdk synth -c elbTargetGroupArn="arn:aws:elasticloadbalancing:SOME_REGION:SOME_ACCOUNT_NUM:targetgroup/AppServerATG/090a4ba28ada9d48"